mindplace/less-by-choice/_posts/2017-01-01-hoarding-access.md

 <h2 class="header small-header">Redefining access</h2>

 It's true, there's a great chance that that will happen.
 But I don't think it's really the point to never have unmet desires.
 Access to me has always been about being able to get an item whenever I want, and to hold on to it for however long I want.
-But I don't want to own things because they make me feel less afraid for the future.
+But I don't want to own things only because they make me feel less afraid for the future.

 If I'm going to not let that rule my life, I have to trust my future self to get what I need, when I need it.